sleggat/TallyHo/README.md

 ## Installation:

-I recommend putting it on your localhost, but you could also upload it to your webserver.
-Configure default hourly rate, timezone and other stuff here: guts/config.php
+Unzip and put the 'tallyho' in your '~/Sites' folder or wherever localhost points to.
+You'll want to configure default hourly rate, timezone and other stuff first.
+Just open up and edit guts/config.php

-## Usage:

-Unzip and put the 'tallyho' in your '~/Sites' folder or wherever localhost points to, then just open 'http://localhost/tallyho' up in your web browser.
-Upon initiation it will create some demo tasks which you can edit/duplicate/delete.
+Once installed, just open 'http://localhost/tallyho' up in your web browser.
+Upon first-run TallyHo will create some demo tasks which you can edit/duplicate/delete until you're ready to start adding your own.

-Note: Tested and working on PHP v5.6 and PHP v7.2

 ## Flat-file structure